clustervision/trinityX/doc/config_tool.rst

     Display all output messages without any color.
     Note that this only applies to the messages coming from the configuration tool itself; other commands called by post scripts may still use colors.
 Also, redirecting the tool's output (to a pipe or file) disables the colors automatically.

+- ``--step``
+    Pause after each post script, and wait for user input before continuing.

 - ``--continue``
     Do not stop for user input when an error occurs.